 After you have completed your studies, you may wish to apply for a Work Visa, which allows you to work in New Zealand full-time.
 Contact a New Zealand Immigration Service office for more information.

-The New Zealand Department of Labour website is also a good resource if you have any employment questions or problems.
+The Employment New Zealand website is also a good resource if you have any employment questions or problems.

 New Zealand residents must pay income tax in New Zealand on their world-wide income.
 The residence rules set out in the tax laws are different from the normal citizenship rules.
 You can be a resident for tax purposes but not hold New Zealand citizenship.